Tuesday, July 1, 2025

 In a move aimed at accelerating the adoption of electric mobility, the Maharashtra government has given the green light to operate bike taxis—but with a condition: only electric two-wheelers will be permitted under the scheme.
 While the decision aligns with the state’s long-term green mobility goals, it has sparked concerns among gig workers and industry aggregators over its feasibility.

-At All India EV, we welcome every policy that encourages sustainable transportation.
+We welcome every policy that encourages sustainable transportation.
 However, ground-level implementation needs to be inclusive and economically viable to ensure long-term success.

 For riders like Ayaan Mushtaq Ahmed, a food delivery executive in Pune, the news brought mixed emotions.
 “I was earning well as a bike taxi rider before operations were halted in January 2023.
 I was excited about the new policy—until I found out only e-bikes are allowed,” he said.
 “With my financial condition, I can’t afford an electric two-wheeler.
 If environmental concerns are the priority, why not allow petrol two-wheelers with stricter emissions norms or CNG options?”